Deelite34/Zakop/README.md

                   - Commenting findings
                   - OPTIONAL: Try to implement tags

-🟩 Add mikroblog feature - blog where users can create posts, attach pictures to posts, respond to them, rate posts, tags 🟩 Research and decide on deplaying website for everyone to be able to see the end result easily
+🟩 Add mikroblog feature - blog where users can create posts, attach pictures to posts, respond to them, rate posts, tags
+🟩 Research and decide on deplaying website for everyone to be able to see the end result easily
+🟩 Learn more about Django